By Capt. Adam Peeples

 One of my favorite things to do in the summer here in the Northern Gulf is target yellowfin tuna when they are up on top busting baits.
 Chasing these constantly moving schools of tuna down and presenting a popper in the middle of the frenzy is something you just can’t do effectively on a sport fish.
 The 360-degree fishability allows me to put a couple anglers with popping setups on the bow as we pull up to the fish and get that quick cast in before the fish sound.

 Offshore fishing on a center console allows me to do more with less.
-While blue water trolling and sword fishing were historically associated with diesel-powered sport fishers, modern center consoles enable captains to not only pull off these types of fishing, but to do so without a mate or crew.
+While blue water trolling and sword fishing are historically associated with diesel-powered sport fishers, modern center consoles enable captains to not only pull off these types of fishing, but to do so without a mate or crew.
 The layout of a modern center console allows me to be in the middle of the action while remaining in command of the vessel.

 Emerging technologies such as Yamaha’s Helm Master System and autopilot with handheld remote controls, allows me to have complete control of the boat while increasing my ability to multi-task.
 I look forward to the coming years as technology and innovation continues to improve and provide more advantages for center console captains and crews.